Journal of Immigration, Asylum & Nationality Law

 ILPA members receive a 15% discount*

-Authoritative comment and analysis delivered to your desk, 4 times a year
+Authoritative comment and analysis delivered to your desk, four times a year

 The Journal of Immigration, Asylum and Nationality Law is the official journal of the Immigration Law Practitioners' Association (www.ilpa.org.uk).
 It is a unique and highly regarded peer-reviewed quarterly journal and is essential reading for anyone who needs to keep abreast of the numerous and significant developments in immigration law and practice, or to gain insights into the policy background and wider social context of the law.